nathanriggs/AppleIIAsm-Collection/README.md

 #### Variables

-In Merlin Pro 8, assembler variables are preceded by a ] sign.
+In Merlin 8 Pro, assembler variables are preceded by a ] sign.
 These variables are temporarily assigned, and can be overwritten further down in the code.
 Unless highly impractical, constant hooks should use native assembly's system of assigning labels (just the label), as should hook entry points.
 The exception to this is within macro files, as these could easily lead to label conflicts.

 #### Local Hooks